-Dried fruits are often ruled out of diets because people worry that they are too high in sugar.
-Yet studies have shown that eating prunes may help with weight loss.
+Dried fruits are often ruled out of diets because people worry that they are high in sugar.
+Yet studies have shown that eating prunes may help with satiety and weight loss.

-In fact, consuming dried fruits in general may help with weight management: one study found that one ounce of dried fruits a day was associated with reduced abdominal obesity.
+Consuming dried fruits in general may help with weight management: one study found that a daily ounce of dried fruits helped reduce abdominal obesity.

-While eating prunes does not contribute to obesity, in some cases it has been shown to actually curb appetites.
-None of the women who ate 100 grams of prunes a day as part of a 2011 bone density study reported weight gain.
-In fact, a University of Liverpool study of 100 overweight and obese participants found that those who ate prunes as part of a lifestyle intervention actually lost weight.
-Another study on snack influences on women found that prunes offered more satiety as a snack than low-fat cookies, even though the carbohydrate, fat, and protein of each snack portion was the same.
+Prunes not only do not contribute to obesity but also may help curb appetites.
+In one 2011 bone density study, none of the women who ate 100 grams of prunes a day gained weight.
+In addition, a University of Liverpool study of 100 overweight and obese participants found that those who ate prunes as part of a lifestyle intervention actually lost weight.
+Another study on snack influences found that prunes offered more satiety as a snack than low-fat cookies, even though the carbohydrate, fat, and protein of each snack portion was the same.

 For more articles on prunes and health, see: